kimpro82/MyBabyCare/WeddingAnniversary/README.md

 ## [5th Wedding Anniversary 2 (2020.03.11)](#list)

-- CSS : Enhancement of `vertical-align` between text and image
+- Use `vertical-align` between text and image to improve alignment in CSS
-- JavaScript : No change

   ![Wedding Anniversary 5 - 2](./Images/WeddingAnniversary5_2.gif)